PhilipEskins/dispatcher/README.md

 ## Process

+#### Sunday 5/11/2019
+_Put in a couple more hours on this project._
+* 1:00 pm to 2:00 pm - Implemented the redux into the app.
+* 2:00 pm to 3:00 pm - Hooked up the BasicInfo component to store the inputted text into redux.
+* 4:00 pm to 4:30 pm - Tried to get it so once you hit submit on the BasicInfo component it'll take you to another component, but wasn't able to get it working correctly.
+Will think on it more and may get help on Monday.

 #### Saturday 5/10/2019
 _Went to a Mentorship Saturday meetup and was able to work some more on my code._
 * 11:00am to 12:00pm - Made new folders for my components to help organize them better in the future.
 Also decided on a starting point with employee's and started working on that component.